Students with caring responsibilities

 In March 2020 the University received the Going Higher for Student Carers Recognition Award from Carers Trust Scotland.
 This recognises our commitment and success in how we identify, support and celebrate our students with caring responsibilities from the pre-enrolment stages of their student journey all the way to graduation.

-- Applying to university - we realise that it can be difficult for carers to get the entry qualifications needed for university which is why we include young and adult carers in our Fair Access Policy during the admissions process.
+- Applying to the University - we realise that it can be difficult for carers to get the entry qualifications needed, which is why we include young and adult carers in our Fair Access Policy during the admissions process.
 Please make sure to tick the UCAS box to declare your care responsibilities.
 This will allow us to make you an adjusted, or contextual, offer and contact you about the support you are entitled to

-- How to get into university – if you are not sure if you are studying the right courses, or wondering what courses to choose, we can help you figure out the right route for you
+- How to get into the University – if you are not sure if you are studying the right courses, or wondering what courses to choose, we can help you figure out the right route for you

 - Help for advisers – if you think we can help with your work, or if you are working with someone who you think we can help, let us know and we will help in any way we can.